 If the subject is outside the range of the focusing area, the camera cannot automatically focus on the subject.
-In this situation, set [AF Mode] to AF.S (Single mode).
+In this situation, set the focus mode lever to AF.S (Single mode).
 You can aim the focusing area toward the subject, use focus lock and recompose the picture.